thiagomvas/TMath/README.md

 that also work with generics, such as ``Factorial()``.
 - **Generics Easings Class:** ``TEasings`` offers a handful of easing functions for usage in your projects that support any ``INumber<T>``
+- **Statistics Functions:** Use TStatistics to get info about a data set of numbers, such as Mean, Variance, etc. or use the ``DescriptiveStatistics`` class to hold all that info about a data set.

 ## 📙 • Getting Started
 ### Installation